Skip to main content

 Community projects

-We use our wide range of expertise to support and deliver impactful community led projects alongside student and staff volunteers.
+We use our wide range of expertise to support and deliver impactful local, national and international community-led projects alongside staff, students and partners.